Will the campus reopen in Fall?

 Obviously these simulations are at best a caricature of the processes at play.
 The state of Ideallinois is nowhere close to the complexities of Illinois or other state with a large centralized state university campus.
 Yet, as any model, this one points at a potentially very dangerous development that opening the campus for in-person education can trigger.

-What policies can be deployed to mitigate this, and whether this caricature is actually realistic requires an effort beyond what this post can deliver.
+What policies can be deployed to mitigate this, and whether this caricature is actually realistic requires an effort beyond what we ca address in this post.
 In particular, such an effort could be used to test potential feedback driven mitigation policies, that are hard, or politically infeasible to test in real life.

 Simulational modeling can help.
 We need more of it.